AztecProtocol/engineering-designs/in-progress/0003-native-merkle-trees.md

 For each leaf being inserted:

 1. Identify the location of the leaf whose value immediately precedes that being inserted.
-2. Retrieve the sibling path of the preceeding leaf before any modification.
+2. Retrieve the sibling path of the preceding leaf before any modification.
 3. Set the 'next' value and index to point to the leaf being inserted.
 4. Set the 'next' value and index of the leaf being inserted to the leaf previously pointed to by the leaf just updated.
 5. Re-hash the updated leaf and update the leaf with this hash, requiring the tree to be re-hashed up to the root.